rajantino/lambda_nodejs_app_boilerplate/README.md

     "password":"password"
 }

-8) localhost:3061/profile [GET]
+10) localhost:3061/profile [GET]
 set Bearer token in headers

-9) we can change the port from 'start' script in package.json
+11) we can change the port from 'start' script in package.json

 # Deploy to AWS

+1) change database config details if using Local DB for development
-1) 1st time -->
+2) 1st time -->
           a) sam build
           b) sam deploy --guided
-2) afterwards --> sam deploy
+3) afterwards --> sam deploy
           a) sam build
           b) sam deploy
+4) once deployed successfully login to aws console and go to lambda functions select lambda function go to configuration tab there you will se Api gateway under trigger copy API endpoint that is the api , you can test it with Postman or use it in front end applications like Angular , React etc.

 # Share npm modules and common code (util files) with all lambdas